Take a deep breath and exhale. You breathe life-giving oxygen 20,000 times every day without even thinking about it.

-“Even after extensive medical testing, patients are commonly diagnosed with idiopathic pulmonary fibrosis, which means we can’t identify the cause,” said Ross Summer, MD, a pulmonologist in the Department of Medicine at Thomas Jefferson University.
+“Even after extensive medical testing, patients are commonly diagnosed with idiopathic pulmonary fibrosis, which means we can’t identify the cause,” said Ross Summer, MD, a pulmonologist at the Jane and Leonard Korman Respiratory Institute — Jefferson Health and National Jewish Health.
 “Regardless of the cause, early and accurate detection is essential to successfully managing the disease.”

 Every year, up to 50,000 Americans learn that they have idiopathic PF.